-To help you make the most of these recognition opportunities – and do a great job - I have six tips and examples to share with you.
+To help you make the most of the upcoming recognition opportunities—National Volunteer Week and Administrative Professionals' Day—and do a great job, we're sharing six tips and examples of great celebrations.

 Tip #2: Make them feel special

 Your administrative professionals and volunteers are often the least recognized individuals in your organization.
 During their week of appreciation, make them feel like rock stars!
 A great way to make volunteers and administrative professionals feel appreciated is by throwing an event in their honor.